aviator/aviator/README.md

             log_file:    'path/to/aviator.log'
           )

-# Authenticate against the auth service specified in :config_file
+# Authenticate against the auth service specified in :config_file.
+If no
+# credentials are available in the config file, this line will throw an error.
 session.authenticate

-# Aviator::Session automatically keeps track of your authentication data in an in-memory
-# keychain.
-For example, the authentication data from above is automatically stored
+# You can re-authenticate anytime.
+Note that this creates a new token in the
+# underlying environment while the old token is discarded by the Session object.
+# Be aware of this fact as it might unnecessarily generate too many tokens.
+#
+# Notice how you can override the credentials in the config file!
+Also note that
+# the keys used below (:username, :password, :tenantName) match the name as
-# in `session.keys[:default]`
+# indicated in the official OpenStack documentation.

-# To create another key, just call Session#authenticate with an extra parameter:
-session.authenticate(key_name: 'anotherkey') do |credentials|
+session.authenticate do |credentials|
   credentials[:username]   = myusername
   credentials[:password]   = mypassword
   credentials[:tenantName] = tenantName
 end

-# You can access the key at:
-session.keys['anotherkey']

-# Or you can create another session object that uses that key by default:
+# Serialize the session information for caching
+json_str = session.to_json

+# Reload the session information.
+This does not create a new token.
-session2 = session.use_key('anotherkey')
+session = Aviator::Session.load(json_str)

-# Get connection to the Identity Service using the token in the default key
+# Get a handle to the Identity Service using the token in the default key
 keystone = session.identity_service

-# Get connection to the Identity Service using the token in the 'anotherkey' key
-keystone2 = session2.identity_service

 # Create a new tenant
 response = keystone.request(:create_tenant) do |params|